cofiprofim/ItemNotifier/README.md

 # Usage

 ## Hosting

-To use bot you need host.
-You can you [pythonanywhere](https://www.pythonanywhere.com/login/) for example.
+To use bot you need host so bot can work 24/7.
+You can use [pythonanywhere](https://www.pythonanywhere.com/login/) for example.

 ## Setup config

 Before running code you must fill up `config.json`.
 This is a template of config:
 ```json